Brentford vs. Arsenal - Football Match Report - August 13, 2021 - ESPN

 A long Brentford throw in in the 73rd minute somehow found its way across the goalmouth and an onrushing Norgaard beat Arsenal's defenders to the ball and headed into an open net to double the lead for the Bees.

+"We started the season against a good opponent.
+I don't think we deserved anything different," he said.
+"They scored from a long throw in and we didn't have enough presence in the box.

+"A lot of young boys were doing everything they can.
+For some of them it was the first experience in the league - that says a lot."

-The result left fans at the Community Stadium singing "Hey Jude" while the team applauded the entire crowd as Brentford won their first match in the top flight in England since the 1946-47 season.
+The result left fans at the Community Stadium singing "Hey Jude" while the team applauded the entire crowd as Brentford won their first match in the top flight in England since 1947.

 Arsenal next host Chelsea on Aug.
 22, while Brentford are away to Crystal Palace the day before.